mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 * Having Tony Abbott's passport number isn't a crime, but using it to commit identity fraud is
 * The Laws About Computers are roughly: If u EVER even LOOK at a computer the wrong way, the FBI will instantly slam jam you into the shadow realm

 I am possibly the furthest thing you can be from a lawyer, so I'm sure I don't need to tell you not to take this as legal advice.
-But, if you are the kind of person who takes legal advice from blog posts, who am I to stand in your way?
+But, if you _are_ the kind of person who takes legal advice from mango blog posts, who am I to stand in your way?
 Not a lawyer, that's who.
 Don't do it.

 You know what, maybe I needed help.
 From an adult.
 With like, leather shoes.
-Maybe this was too hard for me to do on my own.
 "Yeah, maybe I should get some of that free government legal advice", I thought.
 That seemed like a pretty common thing, so I thought it should be easy to do.
 I took a big sip of water and googled "free legal advice".

 ### trying to ask a lawyer if i gone and done a crime